ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-line-customisation/index.md

 The markers are enabled by default but the size has been set to `0`, making them invisible.

-The `size` property in the `highlightStyle` options is `6` pixels by default, allowing the markers to become visible when in the highlighted state.
+The `size` property in the `highlightStyle` options is `6`px by default, allowing the markers to become visible when in the highlighted state.

 These formats can all be modified to your liking by setting the `marker` and `highlightStyle` options as demonstated here.